-A state Medicaid agency may share these quarterly state Medicaid NCCI edit files when they are posted on the MII website on the RISSNET portal with the contracted fiscal agent that processes its fee-for service claims or with any of its contracted Medicaid managed-care entities that is utilizing the Medicaid NCCI methodologies in its processing of claims or encounter data, if appropriate confidentiality agreements are in place.
-The state Medicaid agency, its fiscal agent, and its managed-care entities may also share those files at that time with any contractor or subcontractor (including, but not limited to, COTS software vendors) which is assisting with the implementation of the state's Medicaid NCCI program in the processing of claims or encounter data, if appropriate confidentiality agreements are in place.
+A state Medicaid agency may share these quarterly state Medicaid NCCI edit files which are posted on the MII on the RISSNET portal with the contracted fiscal agent that processes its feefor service claims or with any of its contracted Medicaid managed-care entities that is using the Medicaid NCCI methodologies in its processing of claims or encounter data, if appropriate confidentiality agreements are in place.
+The state Medicaid agency, its fiscal agent, and its managed-care entities may also share those files at that time with any contractor or subcontractor (including, but not limited to, COTS software vendors) which is assisting with the implementation of the state's Medicaid NCCI program in the processing of claims or encounter data, only when appropriate confidentiality agreements are in place.
 The state Medicaid agency need not have a direct contract with such vendors.

-Information contained in these state Medicaid NCCI edit files that is not available to the general public in the Medicaid NCCI edit files on the Medicaid NCCI webpage on the Medicaid.gov website must never be used for non-Medicaid purposes.
-Information about quarterly changes in the Medicaid NCCI edit files which is posted in the change-report files that are posted on the Medicaid NCCI webpage on the Medicaid.gov website at the beginning of each calendar quarter may not be released prior to this time.
+Information about quarterly changes in the Medicaid NCCI edit files which is posted in the change-report files and which appear on the Medicaid NCCI webpage at the beginning of each calendar quarter may not be released prior to this time.